ruanchaves/assin/README.md

 It achieved the best results among all submissions for the entailment task.

+You may also want to read the current version of [our presentation slides](https://github.com/ruanchaves/assin/blob/master/STIL2019_presentation.pdf).

 ## Installation

 In order to reproduce our results, simply execute the commands below: